gopolar/Todo-List-Reactjs-ES6/README.md

-# Lectrum React intensive boilerplate
+# Todo list written on ReactJS

 ## In order to start a project follow these steps: